Three-Light Setup for Portrait Photos

 studio setup for portrait photographystudio setup for portrait photographystudio setup for portrait photography

 We’ve got our key light modified with the 18-inch softbox in a loop position.
-For our fill light, I’ve replaced the with a scrim.
+For our fill light, I’ve replaced the umbrella with a scrim.
 A scrim is a piece of silk that will soften the light, so our fill flash is going to be firing through the scrim, which gives us a really big, round, soft light.

 portrait with standard loop lightingportrait with standard loop lightingportrait with standard loop lighting